Chapter 7: Fells Point

 “I know.”
 She held his gaze.
 “That’s how we’re choosing to make it work.
 There’s a difference.”

 He nodded.
 She was right.
 In Coos Bay the division had been instinct.
-Here it was a decision — her on one side of the case, him on the other, the same architecture the dreams imposed but now built with intention instead of accident.
+Here it was a decision.

 Rook’s nails clicked on the tile behind him.
 She came through the connecting door without hesitation, walked past Hank, and lay down beside Maren’s bed.